gjmcn/data-cube/docs/contents/create.md

 <a id="method_fetch" href="#method_fetch">#</a> **fetch:** `Array.prototype.fetch(method = 'text', init)`

-Fetch a resource and call the method with name `method` on the Response object.
+Fetch a resource and call the method with name `method` on the response object.

 ---